Siberian Light Aviation Flight 51: Accident

 After an earlier failed landing attempt at 10:35 p.m., the accident occurred at about 11:15 p.m. local time during the crew's second attempt to land the plane.
 In thick fog, the plane collided with trees on a cliff next to the Kirenga River, about 2.5 mi southwest of the runway.

 Rescuers were quickly on the scene and initially managed to rescue everyone on board.
 According to the region's governor, Igor Kobzev, five people were able to leave the wreckage on their own while the others had to be helped or carried out.
 Four people died from their injuries within 24 hours of the accident.
 Of the 16 people on board, 12 survived.
 Three passengers and the co-pilot were killed.

 Investigation

 MAK, the Russian Accident Commission, launched an investigation into the accident on the same day.

-The investigation has shown that visibility was no more than 500 metres either at the time of the plane's first failed landing attempt or at the time of the accident.
+The investigation showed that visibility was no more than 500 metres either at the time of the plane's first failed landing attempt or at the time of the accident.

-Kazatjinskoje Airport lacked sophisticated radar systems and the ability for aircraft to make instrumental landings (ILS).
-In the aftermath of the crash, Rosaviatsia, Russia's regulatory committee on civil aviation, has proposed an investigation and the possibility of banning night landings in Kazatjinskoje and other airfields in Russia in the future, where visual landings are the only possibility and facilities for instrument landings are missing.
+Kazachinskoje Airport lacked sophisticated radar systems and the ability for aircraft to make instrumental landings (ILS).
+In the aftermath of the crash, Rosaviatsia, Russia's regulatory committee on civil aviation, has proposed an investigation and the possibility of banning night landings in Kazachinskoje and other airfields in Russia in the future, where visual landings are the only possibility and facilities for instrument landings are missing.

 While the media speculates about pilot mistakes in flight in bad weather, the surviving captain has said in interviews after the accident that important navigational instruments were out of order and that played a role in the accident.